What Are Customer Payment Disputes? Are They Ever a Good Idea?

 Research conducted by Chargebacks911® reveals that only 14% of consumers contact a merchant before filing a chargeback.
 Another study finds the majority of chargebacks are filed out of convenience: 81% of chargeback-filing consumers said they simply didn’t have time to contact the merchant.
 To the buyer, a customer dispute with the bank just seemed like an easier solution.

 Consumers may only see it as a harmless convenience, but merchants are experiencing a painful revenue drain from this “cyber shoplifting.”
-BI Intelligence estimates friendly fraud costs $30 billion annually and increases at a rate of 41% each year.
+BI Intelligence estimates friendly fraud costs $30 billion annually and increases at a rate of 41% every two years.
 True chargeback costs could be significantly higher, though.
 So, why is no one doing anything to stop the proliferation of this criminal act?

 eCommerce, Fraud & Chargebacks in the Age of COVID-19